peterwhite/peterwhite/README.md

-<h1>Nice to meet you!</h1>
+# Nice to meet you!

 I'm a full-stack developer and entrepreneur based in York, England.

 I build beautiful websites and powerful web applications with a wide range of technologies, including PHP, Laravel, JavaScript, Vue, React, Jekyll and WordPress.